Into the High Valleys

 Chopta & Tungnath

-Drive three hours through the Mandal valley to Chopta, the "Mini Switzerland of India."
-From there, a 3.5 km trek leads to Tungnath, the highest Shiva temple in the world at 3,680 m, with views stretching from Nanda Devi to Chaukhamba.
+Drive to Chopta, then trek 3.5 km to Tungnath — the highest Shiva temple in the world at 3,680 m.
+Views stretch from Nanda Devi to Chaukhamba.

 - Highest Shiva temple